 With a newly upgraded boat launch, this is a great place for a day on the water.
-This lake is also a popular place to fish for rainbow trout and is home to Roche Lake Resort and Provincial Park.
+This lake is also a popular place to fish for rainbow trout and is home to.
 Looking for more activities?
 This lake is also a popular spot to rock climb, bike, and hike.

 Lac le Jeune Provincial Park

-Post up for a night or two, bring the fishing rod, and enjoy this lake surrounded by lodgepole pine, Douglas fir, and spruce trees.
-The lake is home to two wilderness lodges and a provincial park for those who wish to stay a little longer.
+Post up for a night or two, bring the fishing rod, and enjoy Lac le Jeune Provincial Park surrounded by lodgepole pine, Douglas fir, and spruce trees.
+The provincial park has a great day-use area, two fishing docks, boat launch, and washroom facilities

 Tips for Getting on the Water